Online Emotional Abuse therapists in Arizona

 Licensed Professional Counselor, MC, LPC

-Trauma of all kinds changes who we are and how we feel powerful, responsible, valuable, and safe in the world.
-When we have emotional abuse, that changes how we operate and approach relationships and how we feel about ourselves, we offer trauma intervention that can help clear the trauma from the body and reroute the mind to rewire those negative cognitions and help bring in adaptive thoughts and truths about ourselves.
+Trauma of all kinds change how we operate and how we feel powerful, responsible, valuable, and safe in our bodies, in relationships and our world.
+When we have emotional abuse, that changes how we operate and approach relationships and how we feel about ourselves.
+We offer trauma intervention that can help clear the trauma from the body and reroute the mind to rewire those negative cognitions and help bring in adaptive thoughts and truths about ourselves.

 10 Years Experience